TV historian Bettany Hughes shares her holiday memories

 A tube of Vitamin C tablets for when there’s any hint of some nasty lurgy.

-Bettany says you can be ‘travelling through modern Egypt, but it takes you back to the glory days of Ancient Egyptian civilisation’
+Bettany says that while travelling through modern Egypt you’re taken back to the glory days of Ancient Egyptian civilisation

 Favourite place in the UK?